apostrophecms-legacy/apostrophe-schemas/README.md

 withJoins: [ '_promoters._assistants' ]
 ```

-This will allow events to be joined with their promoters, and promoters to be joiend with their assistants, and there the chain will stop.
+This will allow events to be joined with their promoters, and promoters to be joined with their assistants, and there the chain will stop.

 You can specify more than one join to allow, and they may share a prefix: